Photograph Lightning with your iPhone with NightCap Camera

 This is ideal for lightning, because it means you can leave it capturing until you get a good lightning strike.

-2. Turn on Light Trails mode button Light Trails mode
+- Turn on Light Trails mode

 3. Adjusting the picture